-This paper reports the findings of a survey undertaken with a government department in Queensland Australia.
-It focuses on the perceptions of professional personnel and mismatches are found in both organisational structuring and organisational culture developed in the department.
-The level of commitment was also found to be low on all three dimensions - normative, continuous and affective.
-The findings in the survey are discussed and explored with reference to Hofstede's culture concepts.
-Emerging lessons which come from the survey and subsequent interviews that are backed up by the case studies undertaken are also presented.
+This paper reports the findings of a survey undertaken with a government department in Queensland, Australia and it focuses on the perceptions of professional personnel.
+A mismatch is found in both the organisational structure and organisational culture developed in the department.
+The level of commitment was also found to be low in three dimensions - normative, continuous and affective.
+The findings of the survey are discussed and explored with reference to Hofstede's culture concepts.
+Emerging lessons which result from the findings of the survey and subsequent interviews, are also supported by the case studies.